In this article

 DuckDuckGo Image

-DuckDuckGo's dark web endeavor is built on top of the existing, privacy-based infrastructure of the search engine while providing a very familiar and much less jarring interface for users moving from surface web research to dark web research.
+DuckDuckGo's Tor offering is built on the privacy infrastructure of its surface-web engine, giving a familiar, less jarring interface for analysts moving between surface and dark web research.

 The platform's promise of no tracking of search history or personalizing of search results fits the bill perfectly for the anonymity requirements of the dark web.